 Step 6: Making the Sauce For Prime Rib Roast

 The worst sin a chef can commit is not taking advantage of a used pan.
-After cooking with the prime rib and vegetables, your roasting pan is covered in delicious meat drippings and caramelized bits of food called fond.
+After cooking with the prime rib roast and vegetables, your roasting pan is covered in delicious meat drippings and caramelized bits of food called fond.
 Using these simple afterthoughts, we'll create a sauce for the meat that's almost as good as the meat itself.

 Place the pan on the stove over medium heat, adding a cup of good quality red wine (a kind you would wish to drink) and half a cup of water (alternatively, you can use beef or chicken stock for extra flavor), scraping at the bottom with a spatula to lift up the fond and incorporate it into the sauce.

 Add in a dash of Worcestershire sauce and whatever juices have accumulated during the rest process, and remember to season with salt and pepper to taste.
 If you have an extra sprig of rosemary or another fresh herb, add it to the sauce, too.

 Cook off the alcohol for a few minutes and allow the sauce to thicken into a syrupy consistency, thick enough to coat the back of a spoon.
 Add in a chunk of butter (about three tablespoons) and melt it into the sauce to give it extra richness and flavor, as well as a glossy finish.
 Check the taste and add any more salt and pepper it might need before straining the sauce into a container for serving.